Brolly Best Practices

 4. Justify LRE

 Students with disabilities are entitled to education in the least restrictive environment.
-Brolly can help provide helpful data points when determining the least restrictive environment for the student.
-Using the dashboard, you’ll gain visibility into progress as well as behavioral notes or observations.
-These data can provide context in understanding the least restrictive environment for the student.
+Brolly provides helpful data points when determining the least restrictive environment for the student.
+Using the dashboard, you’ll gain visibility into the percentage of time each student received services in the general education classroom, resource room, and special education classroom.
+Use this information in conjunction with progress and behavioral notes or observations to provide context in understanding the least restrictive environment for the student.

 Bonus: Walk in Ready